hacxman/rvemu/README.md

 To try:

-You need gdb-multiarch (on ubuntu), riscv64-unknown-elf-gcc and riscv64-unknown-elf-objcopy.
+You need haskell stack, gdb-multiarch (on ubuntu), riscv64-unknown-elf-gcc and riscv64-unknown-elf-objcopy.

 $ stack test